SaverioCaminiti/cssSlideJS/README.md

 <script src="//code.jquery.com/jquery-1.11.0.min.js"></script>
 <script src="/yourpath/cssSlideJS.js"></script>
 ```
-Then add a div with a list of images and initialize cssSlideJS on this div.
+Then add a div with a list of images and initialize cssSlideJS on this div providing a time interval.
+Give it a id and/or class of your choice to easy select and style it.
 ```html
 <div id="mySlideshow" class="fade">
 	<img src="images/1.png"/>